YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 ```java
 public Customer(String name, float wallet);
 ```
-The constructor of `Product` class.
+The constructor of the `Customer` class.
 * The `id` of the first customer is 1.
 The given `wallet` is always valid.

 #### Methods